Aatmaj-Zephyr/KJSCE-CE/README.md

 ### KJSCE - computer Engineering
 Links to material, lab writeups, notes, code for KJSCE - Computer Engineering.

-> Disclaimer: This repository is made by students for students.
-You can use the material only for your own education.
-This material is not intended for copy-pasting code or writeups.

-> Please remember that this repository is for helping students and not encouraging in any malpractises.
-Anti-plagarism measures taken by the college will detect this code and strict action will be taken against you, hence refrain from copying any part of this material.
-Please do not use this repository to just copy paste the code or the solutions.
-Try to understand this on your own and then try it out.
-For any doubts, please raise an issue on the respective repository for seeking help.

 Please dont forget to star 🌟 the repositories!